 We are using the wrk to test the perforamnce and a wrk pipeline.lua to generate as many requests as possible.
 To learn how to use wrk on Linux and Mac, please visit https://doc.networknt.com/tool/wrk-perf/.
 If you don’t want to create the pipeline.lua file manually, then you can checkout the microservices-framework-benchmark which has the file in the root folder.

 Now, let’s test the performance of these two different paths.

-Compare the two results, we can see that the light-4j path is about 20 times throughput than spring-boot path and the latency is 0.93ms vs. 19.89ms.
-Imagine if you want to reach the same throughput and same latency of light-4j path, how many Spring Boot instances are needed.
-We have one customer switched from Spring Boot to Light-4j for their service that collects data from IoT devices and they reduced from 250 medium size AWS VMs to only 4 small size AWS VMs with much better performance.
+In comparing the two results, we can see that the light-4j path achieves about 20 times the throughput of spring-boot path and the latency is 0.93ms vs. 19.89ms.
+Imagine if you wanted to reach the same throughput and same latency of light-4j path: how many Spring Boot instances would be needed?
+We have one customer who switched from Spring Boot to Light-4j for their service that collects data from IoT devices and they reduced from 250 medium size AWS VMs to only 4 small size AWS VMs with much better performance.

-The test was done on my desktop comptuer with AMD 2700X and 32GB memory.
+The test was done on my desktop computer with AMD 2700X and 32GB memory.
 The source code can be found at Github and you can run it locally.